Can Hypnosis Rewire Your Brain? What the Science Shows

 What the Science Says (Backed by Research)

-Meditation and hypnosis aren’t just wellness trends; they’re backed by decades of research across neuroscience, psychology, and clinical medicine.
+Meditation and hypnosis are not just wellness trends; they are backed by decades of research across neuroscience, psychology, and clinical medicine.

 • Harvard Medical School researchers found that 8 weeks of meditation increases gray matter in the hippocampus (which deals with your memory) and decreases amygdala volume (which is part of your stress response).